 Using the 'Safety Continuum' is a good way to engage children.
 Children like to explore and take risks in their everyday lives.
-The Safety Continuum is a way to explain when this might become unsafe, putting experiences and situations on a scale:
+The safety continuum is a way to explain when this might become unsafe, putting experiences and situations on a scale:

 Using examples, talk with children about each of these situations, and how they might respond to each one.
+For instance:

-For instance, fun to feel scared might involve trying a flying fox for the first time - because we know the flying fox is safe.
-Risking on purpose might be when they jump from a swing at the playground - you know it is a risk but it is unlikely you will get badly hurt.
-An unsafe situation might be if a stranger or someone they don't know well offers them a lift home in their car.
+- A safe situation could be playing a family board game together. - Fun to feel scared might involve trying a flying fox for the first time because we know the flying fox is safe. - Risking on purpose might be when they jump from a swing at the playground you know it is a risk but it is unlikely you will get badly hurt. - An unsafe situation could be if someone they don't know well offers them a lift home in their car.